 Earnings from discontinued operations are presented net of tax on the Consolidated Condensed Statements of Operations.
 During the second quarter of 2013, we exited three small operations.
-Discontinued operations earnings were essentially flat in the first quarters of 2014 and 2013.
+Discontinued operations earnings for 2013 were primarily attributable to tax-driven benefits.
+We have had no discontinued operations activity during 2014.
 For further information about discontinued operations, see Note 5 of the Notes to Consolidated Condensed Financial Statements.